 - the smaller Shelly Beach just around the southern headland

-- some guests were lucky enough to see whales at Depot Beach and dolphins are regular visitors
+- some guests were lucky enough to see whales and seals at Depot Beach and dolphins are regular visitors

 - play a game of 'happy hour' darts while you appreciate the evening view